 Embedded third party content

-These are both third party content and are out of our control.
+These are both third party content or software and are out of our control.

 Preparation of this accessibility statement

-This website was last fully tested between 8 August and 24 August 2022 and a series of retests from 26 October to 2 November 2022.
-We did our own testing using the Lighthouse and axe accessibility tools and NVDA screen reader.
+This website was last fully tested between 1 May and 31 May 2026.
+We did our own testing using the Silktide accessibility tool and NVDA screen reader.
 We also conducted manual testing exercises such as navigating using a keyboard and different zoom settings and screen sizes.

-The pages we chose to test included the wide range of functionality on the website as detailed below.
+The pages we chose to test with Silktide and manually, included the wide range of functionality on the website as detailed below.